yukiiii-onna/data_ingestion_task_de/README.md

 - Loads cleaned data into DuckDB for querying
   - Database stored in a mounted `/db/` volume for persistence
 - Generates SQL-based analytical reports:
-  - % of German users using Gmail
+  - Percentage of German users using Gmail
   - Top 3 countries using Gmail
   - Count of Gmail users over age 60
 - Visualizes results with a Streamlit dashboard